Skip to main content

 Connect to other MCP Clients

-Hex MCP Server is also supported in clients outside of Cursor and Claude.
+Hex MCP Server is also supported in clients outside of Claude, Cursor, and ChatGPT.
 Any tool that supports MCP integrations can be linked to the Hex MCP Server, and you can embed the MCP Server URL in an internal tool, or a tool for which a native integration is not yet available.

 {